 What Is Lcm In Mathematics

-Sep 24, 2025 · 6 min read
+6 min read

 What is the Least Common Multiple (LCM)?

 The least common multiple (LCM) of two or more integers is the smallest positive integer that is divisible by all of the integers.
 In simpler terms, it's the smallest number that all the given numbers can divide into evenly without leaving a remainder.
-For example, the LCM of 2 and 3 is 6 because 6 is the smallest positive integer that is divisible by both 2 and 3.
+Plus, for example, the LCM of 2 and 3 is 6 because 6 is the smallest positive integer that is divisible by both 2 and 3.
 Understanding LCM is fundamental to various mathematical operations, particularly when working with fractions.

 Methods for Calculating the LCM